DC Universe (franchise): Music

+Soundtracks

 DC Elseworlds

 When announcing the first projects for the DCU in January 2023, Gunn said any project that did not fit into the DCU's shared universe would be labeled as "DC Elseworlds" moving forward.
-This is the same as how DC Comics uses the Elseworlds imprint to mark comic books that are separate from the main continuity.
-Safran said there was a high bar that non-DCU projects would have to meet in order to be greenlit.
+This is the same as how DC Comics uses the Elseworlds imprint to mark comic books that are separate from its main continuity.
+Safran said there was a high bar that non-DCU projects would have to meet to be greenlit.

 The following projects have been confirmed as part of the "DC Elseworlds" label: